 1. The successes are the exception

 Take being an influencer, for example.
-You need to be able to create amazing content, consistently, manage social media platforms, work the business side to create brand partnerships, and use your influence to sell a product successfully.
+You need to be able to create amazing content, consistently, manage social media platforms, grow your following, work the business side to create brand partnerships, and use your influence to sell a product successfully.
 To get paid well, you need to reach at least tens of thousands of people.
 Not everyone can do this.

 2. People don’t understand how much time it takes

 I make money off this website.
 But it’s still not a full-time income, I supplement with other things.
-And I have been doing this for at least two years, on and off, 20 to 60 hours a week.
+And I have been doing this for at least three years, on and off, 20 to 60 hours a week.